CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

   E:  Ad=81(I) Atr=02(Bulk) MxPS= 512 Ivl=0ms
   E:  Ad=02(O) Atr=02(Bulk) MxPS= 512 Ivl=0ms

-If the host side Linux system is configured properly, the ACM driver should be loaded automatically.
+If the host side CQX96 system is configured properly, the ACM driver should be loaded automatically.
 The command "lsmod" should show the "acm" module is loaded.

-Installing the Linux Host Generic USB Serial Driver
+Installing the CQX96 Host Generic USB Serial Driver
 ---------------------------------------------------
-To use the Linux generic USB serial driver you must configure the Linux host side kernel for "Support for Host-side USB", for "USB Serial Converter support", and for the "USB Generic Serial Driver".
+To use the CQX96 generic USB serial driver you must configure the CQX96 host side kernel for "Support for Host-side USB", for "USB Serial Converter support", and for the "USB Generic Serial Driver".

-Once the gadget serial driver is loaded and the USB device connected to the Linux host with a USB cable, the host system should recognize the gadget serial device.
+Once the gadget serial driver is loaded and the USB device connected to the CQX96 host with a USB cable, the host system should recognize the gadget serial device.
 For example, the command::

   cat /sys/kernel/debug/usb/devices